eslint/eslint/docs/rules/sort-imports.md

 /*eslint sort-imports: "error"*/
 import {a, b, c} from 'foo.js'

+/*eslint sort-imports: "error"*/
+import a from 'bar.js';

+import b from 'foo.js';

+import c from 'baz.js';
 ```

 Examples of **incorrect** code for this rule when using default options: